caronc/apprise/README.md

 )
 ```

-To send more than one attachment, you just need the **AppriseAttachment** object:
+To send more than one attachment, just use a list, set, or tuple instead:
 ```python
 import apprise